 This article covers how to calculate additional results in FEA simulations.
 For example, SimScale is able to calculate additional results, such as heat fluxes for Thermomechanical simulations and do a statistical analysis of the results.

-Please visit the documentation page to learn more about the Outputs by Analysis type – FEA.
+Please visit the documentation page to learn more about all the result control items in FEA.

 1. Solution Fields